 There were a few group projects, which were helpful because a lot of us were new to data analytics.
 For our first project, we built a game in Python over one weekend, then on Monday

 For the very first group project, we had to make a game using Python.
 My first project was a mess, but everyone’s project was a mess!
 It was comforting to know we were all in the same boat.
 We got to test out each others' projects – it was great to get that feedback immediately after finishing the project.
 In another group project, I worked with a partner on a data set to teach us how to work collaboratively on data sets.
-All the other projects involved analyzing and presenting data and analysis, which we got feedback after the project on mondays
+All the other projects involved analyzing and presenting data and analysis, which we got feedback for on Mondays.

 At the end of the bootcamp, you work on a real-life data set with a real-life company and then present your project.
 Ironhack pairs each student with an actual company, and this company gives you a real data set to work on.
 Ironhack tries to pick companies that could potentially hire students.
 I really wanted to work at a video game company, so I begged my TA to get me some real-life video game data for my final project.
 Ironhack was able to connect me with the video game company Darewise.
 Darewise liked my final project, so I then went through the interview process with them – and I now work as a Data Engineer at Darewise!